Isn’t Hanauma Bay Nature Preserve stunning?

 - To hear the most up to date information about Hanauma Bay, call 808.848.5555.

-- About eight to ten days after a full moon, it’s possible that box jellyfish will be in and around the bay, so it’s bet to plan around that time.
-To see the jellyfish arrival calendar click here.
+- About eight to ten days after a full moon, it’s possible that box jellyfish will be in and around the bay, so it’s best to plan around that time.